julianeon/cronos-graph/README.md

 # How to Run

 Note: you'll need an API key from the Graph.
 You'll also need to change the part of the code where I specify the API key in server.js.
+In my code, it is taken from an environment variable stored in GRAPH_API_KEY.

 You can run the app locally by running these commands: